Badgerati/Pode/docs/Getting-Started/Migrating/1X-to-2X.md

 ### Endpoints

-With the dropping of HttpListener, the old `-Certificate` is now the old `-CertificateFile` parameter.
-The `-RawCertificate` parameter is now called `-X509Certificate`.
+With the dropping of HttpListener, the `-Certificate` parameter is now the old `-CertificateFile` parameter.
+The `-RawCertificate` parameter has been ranamed, and it now called `-X509Certificate`.

-`-CertificateThumbprint` remains the same, and only works on Windows.
+The `-CertificateThumbprint` parameter remains the same, and only works on Windows.
+The `-Certificate` parameter is now the `-CertificateName` parameter, and also only works on Windows.